JEFFREY JACKSON: The new year comes at a perfect time on the calendar

 I do not now nor have I ever considered myself a picky eater, which explains why I needed to drop about the equivalent of a third grader in weight.
 Nevertheless, I am somewhat discerning when it comes to what I put in my mouth.
 I may enjoy sushi, goose liver paté and licorice, but I don’t think I would like them mixed up together and served in a fondue.
 My taste buds are trained well enough to know that these are flavors that do not go well together.
 I am, as I say, discerning.

-Except, apparently, during the month of December when I have ingested more than I should of things that I shouldn’t.
+Except, apparently, during the month of December when I throw caution to the wind and ingest more than I should of things that I shouldn’t.

 Bear with me on this one.